 And onto the scene comes Francis Underwood, our hero, our gangsta’, a man empty of ideological content; who has no agenda, no goal except his own glory.
 He transforms the anxious desire for power into a fascinating spectacle of its fulfillment.
 And that’s why House of Cards is a sign of a renewed American optimism.
 In its fictional universe, unlike our real lives, we finally win even if the victory leaves blood on our hands.

-Nicholas Powers is an assistant professor of literature at SUNY Old Westbury.
-He is the author of Ground Below Zero.
+Nicholas Powers is the author of Ground Below Zero.